 The way you do that is up to you.
-For example, it could be through workshops with pupils, adapting an art group for young carers, at a sports training session with a youth team, or a tea and talk with colleagues.
+For example, it could be through workshops with students, adapting a lecture or class for learners to have a focus on mental health, or a tea and talk with colleagues.

 Where can I get ideas?